In Maine, Is It Legal To Write A Letter To Potential Home Sellers?

-Over the last year, many people made the decision to purchase a different home.
+Over the last few years, many people made the decision to purchase a different home.
 For some, it was because they realized (after spending A LOT more time at home) that their family had outgrown their current home.
 For others, their job had gone remote and they realized there was no real benefit to living close to an office that they rarely visited.
 Still others decided it was finally time to become first-time homeowners.

 Whatever the reason for the purchase, nearly all found the 2020 / 2021 housing market to be as cut-throat as the final round of the World Poker Tournament.